AD Architecture

 IX.
 Golden Tests

-Minimal tests that validate the fragment-based transform procedure:
+Minimal tests that validate the graph-based transform procedure:

 | # | Function | What it checks |